Support Us On Patreon

 The KOMPSAT-7 mission launched aboard a Arianespace Vega-C rocket.
 Vega-C is a single-body rocket nearly 35 m high with that weighs 210 tonnes on the launch pad.
 As with Vega, its main elements are three solid-propellant stages, an upper stage powered by a reignitable liquid-propellant engine and a payload fairing.
 Vega-C's P120C first stage replaces Vega’s smaller P80 to provide a significant increase in thrust at liftoff.
 It is also used as boosters (2 or 4) for the Ariane 6 rocket.
 Detailed rocket specifications and performance data are available in the rocket details above.

-What weather conditions could have delayed this launch?
+What weather conditions could have delayed the Arianespace Vega-C KOMPSAT-7 launch?

-The Vega-C launch could have been delayed by various weather conditions including lightning within 10 nautical miles, high winds (especially upper-level winds), thick cloud layers, precipitation, and poor visibility.
+The Arianespace Vega-C KOMPSAT-7 launch could have been delayed by various weather conditions including lightning within 10 nautical miles, high winds (especially upper-level winds), thick cloud layers, precipitation, and poor visibility.
 Weather must be favorable at the launch site, downrange landing zones, and abort landing sites.

-How can I get updates if the launch is delayed?
+How can I get updates if the Arianespace Vega-C KOMPSAT-7 launch was delayed?

-This page is updated in real-time with the latest launch status, including any delays or scrubs.
-You can also check our space launch schedule for the most current information.
-Enable push notifications through our mobile app to receive instant alerts about launch status changes, weather holds, or new launch times.
-We recommend following official live streams for the most immediate range updates.
+This page was updated in real-time with the latest Arianespace Vega-C launch status, including any delays or scrubs for the KOMPSAT-7 mission.
+You can also check our space launch schedule for historical launch information.
+Our mobile app provides push notifications for instant alerts about launch status changes.
+Official Arianespace live streams provided the most immediate range updates during the launch window.

 guest